Aloo Matar Recipe | Punjabi Aloo Mutter

 - Take chopped onions, tomatoes, ginger and garlic in a grinder or blender jar.

-- Keep this ground paste aside.
+- Keep this finely ground paste aside.

-- Heat oil in a pot or pressure cooker.
-Keep the heat to a low.
+- Heat oil in a pot or a 3 litre stovetop pressure cooker.
+Keep the heat to a low or medium-low.
 First crackle the cumin seeds.

-- Stir and then add the malai (which is a thick layer of cream that is formed on the top of whole milk when it is boiled and later cooled).
+- Mix and then add the malai (which is a thick layer of cream that is formed on the top of whole milk when it is boiled and later cooled).
 Swap it with almond powder or cashew powder or heavy cream.
 You can choose to skip cream altogether.

 - Stir well and cover the pot.
 Simmer till the potatoes and peas are cooked tender for about 20 to 30 minutes.
 You can alter the consistency of the curry by adding less or more water.